DexerMatters/dexera/backend/docs/Home/index.md

 and apply more interactive functions to the site including "likes" and "stars".
 Nevertheless, some work on improvement depends on my time and energy.
 I will perhaps invite some other people to the development of the website.
+### Open-sourced
+This website itself is open-sourced including its back-end.
+Welcome to create pull requests helping to make this site a better place.
+### Feedback & Issues
+You can commit your feedback onto Github Issues: https://github.com/DexerMatters/dexera/issues
+Or you can just contact me by e-mail.